crouyet/minesweeper-api/README.md

 # minesweeper-api

-Spring Boot Application using Java 11 with Redis

 #####The list of tasks done (prioritized from most important to least important):

 - [x]  Design and implement  a documented RESTful API for the game (think of a mobile app for your API)